8 Fun-Filled Things to do With Kids in Boone, North Carolina

-Grandfather Mountain, part of the Appalachian Trail, looms over Boone.
+Grandfather Mountain, part of the Appalachian Mountain Chain and visible from the Appalachian Trail, the mountain looms over Boone.
 You can tailor this activity to your kids age, ability, and desires.
 For older kids, some of the trails can be a bit challenging for younger kids.
 You can also drive up the mountain, synchronized to a CD you’re given at the entrance with your admission fee.
 The disc provides a description of the mountain’s history, the plant species on the mountain, and the animals that live on it.
 The CD also let us know where to stop for views and things to do, like climbing massive rocks, and finding look-out points.
 As you drive up, you’ll stop at the nature museum (included in admission), housing natural exhibits of the mountain and a nature reserve (also included) that cares for local animals, bears, otters, cougars, that could not be rehabilitated back into the wild.
 Our kids were fascinated with the black bears.

 The main attraction, at least for us, is the mile-high swinging bridge at the top of the mountain.
 The bridge is the highest suspended footbridge in America and once across, you can hike across some rock formations and sit and take in the stunning views of the valley below.
 Keep young kids close; the drop offs are close to the trail and steep.